MatrixFun/AutoXL/README.md

 A GIF if coming soon

-**Get started quickly:** You could download this workbook (coming soon) where AutoXL has been already added; it contains also sample data and formulas; Formula Editor will be auto-opened.
+**Get started quickly:** You could download this workbook (coming soon) where AutoXL has been already added.
+It also contains sample data and formulas which allow you to get familiar with use of functions.
+Formula Editor will be auto-opened.

 **Uninstallation:** To remove the library from your workbook,
 - either you could go to "Name Manager" and manually delete all the functions starting with `A.` (make sure that you don't have other user-defined functions or ranged names starting with `A.`)